adam-zhang-lcps/papers/animal-behavior.typ

 Determine whether #species has a preference for normal Cheerios or Honey Nut Cheerios.

 == Hypothesis
-If #species has a choice between normal Cheerios and Honey Nut Cheerios, then they will choose the Honey Nut Cheerios due to their preference for sweet foods in some scenarios [citation needed].
+If #species has a choice between normal Cheerios and Honey Nut Cheerios, then they will choose the Honey Nut Cheerios due to their consumption of sweet foods, such as fruit @HagstrumSubramanyam2017:StoredProductInsectResource.

 == Background
 Describe relevant background, concepts, and applicable equations.
 This should be about two to three paragraphs in length, but may be longer depending on the nature of the lab.
 Must include in-text citations with references alphabetized at the end of the laboratory document.